SteCiu01/Power-Platform-Workspace-One-Click-Setup/README.md

 >
 > **AI involvement:** This project was built with significant help from **GitHub Copilot** in VS Code.
 Copilot assisted in writing the installer scripts, agent configuration files, documentation, and a large portion of the "heavy lifting" — from structuring the codebase and handling edge cases, to generating boilerplate and refining prompts.
 The core ideas, design decisions, and testing are mine; the speed at which it came together is Copilot's.
 >
-> **Early stage — use with care:** This is very much a v0.1.
+> **Early stage — use with care:** This is very much a pre-release version.
 It has been tested and works, but it is at the beginning of its life.
 Given the level of AI involvement in its creation, there may be bugs, edge cases, or behaviours that do not work as expected in your specific environment. **Do not use this in production environments without fully understanding what the scripts do.** Always review the code before running it.
 >
 > That said — it is a genuinely interesting starting point, and I hope it saves you time and sparks ideas.
 Feedback, bug reports, and contributions are very welcome.